MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/siem-sentinel.md

     ![Screenshot showing connect app data page](media/siem-sentinel-powerbi-connect.png)

-1. On the workspace ID page, enter your Azure Sentinel workspace ID for your log analytics overview page, and then click **Next**.
+1. On the workspace ID page, enter your Azure Sentinel workspace ID as displayed in your log analytics overview page, and then click **Next**.

     ![Screenshot showing request for workspace ID](media/siem-sentinel-powerbi-workspace-id.png)